carlosmiei/ast-transpiler/README.md

 ```

 #### ScopeResolutionProps (PHP only)
-In PHP, there is the *Scope Resolution Operation* that allows access to *static/constant/overriden* properties, so in these cases we must use a different property access token.
+In PHP, there is the *Scope Resolution Operation* that allows access to *static/constant/overridden* properties, so in these cases, we must use a different property access token.
 Since this concept does not exist in typescript, we have to rely on a list of properties provided by the user where the `::` operator should be applied.

 ```Javascript